The Ultimate Honeymoon in Italy

 Table of ContentsOpen

 The Ultimate Italian Honeymoon

-So many couples are taking an interest in Italy as a desired honeymoon destination.
-We wanted to organise our wedding in Italy but because our family is scattered all around the world, we decided to get married in the UK.
-However, we wanted to enjoy an extensive honeymoon in Seychelles, a long road trip around New Zealand and visit the most romantic places in Europe.
-In the end, we got to visit Italy and that's when we fell in love with the country.
+It's natural that like millions of visitors every year, we fell in love with Italy during our first ever visit.
 In fact, we loved our time in Italy so much, that we decided to organise our own delayed honeymoon around Italy.
 We started our adventure in Belaggio, around Lake Como.
 We spent two nights loving every second of our time there.
 Everybody loves pizza, but trust us, nobody makes better pizza crust than the Italians.
-There is something truly romantic about walking hand in hand thought colourful Italian streets.
+There is something truly romantic about walking hand in hand through colourful Italian streets.
 We ended our evening with a view of the Italian and Swiss Alps overlooking the gorgeous Lake Como.